harvyml/meli/README.md

 ### Redux

 Redux is used to inject an initial state directly to the component `MainProduct.js` for boosting performance and saving the need to fetch the API but it can also be used to create reducers and manage the state of the App as it scales.

+## Git flow

+Used git flow methodology to have a clean and better integration implementing features any kind of task.
+Also used prettier, eslin, husky and lint staged to perform formatting operations and give hints.